NashTech-Labs/Data-driven-testing-using-JSON-/README.md

 ## Execution Steps for Run this script
  * Clone this repository in your system.
  * Run the script for each operations.

+For better understading, please refer to the blog https://blog.knoldus.com/data-driven-testing-using-json/